 Breast cancer, trauma and other medical conditions can leave a woman with scarring, missing breasts and other cosmetic issues that greatly reduce her sense of being a woman.
 Breast reconstruction by double board-certified Atlanta plastic surgeon Dr. Christopher Killingsworth or Atlanta palstic surgeon Dr. Cristen Catignani is a viable option for many women to help restore breast shape and size.
-At Atlanta Aesthetics in Cumming and Johns Creek, Dr. Killingsworth and Dr. Catignani perform breast reconstruction for women living in Forsyth County, Georgia.
+At Atlanta Aesthetics in Atlanta, Dr. Killingsworth and Dr. Catignani perform breast reconstruction for women living in Forsyth County, Georgia.

 Reconstruction Surgery for the Breasts